 As the Islands are a protected natural World Heritage Site, the National Park Authority has introduced a number of regulations to help with conservation and sustainable tourism.
 This means that tourists visiting the islands can do so in a way that does not harm the environment.

 Last but not least, there is Guyana, which was named the number one ‘Best of Ecotourism’ destination in the world in 2019.
 This award recognised their commitment to pursuing a Green State Development Strategy, which looks to balance economic wellbeing and quality of life with environmental sustainability.

 Guyana is another destination rich in biodiversity, with a wide array of wildlife and diverse landscapes including forests, mountains and waterfalls.
 They promote community-based nature travel and tourism, and they have a selection of eco lodges which are owned and run by indigenous communities – this is the main reason they were recognised for the ecotourism award.

 We hope you’ve found this selection of our favourite ecotourism destinations to be a good source of sustainable travel inspiration!
-For more like this, keep an eye on our travel notes.
+The only thing left to get is your sustainable travel towel!
+For more travel inspiration like this, keep an eye on our travel notes.